 - CReNIEO has secured its own GST number and has paid up to date.

 - CReNIEO has submitted finance reports and narrative reports to its donor agencies.

 - CReNIEO conducts regular Annual General Body meetings and four Executive body meetings.

-- PNMS returns to Inspector of Matriculation Schools.
+- PNMS sumit returns to Inspector of Matriculation Schools.